wp-plugins/somatic-framework/readme.txt

 deactivate and reactivate your theme/plugin that contains the function call, as term generation only happens upon activation...

 == Changelog ==

+= 1.8.1 =
+* FIX: severe bug that prevented saving any changes from a wp_editor() richtext field or core post data columns
+* NOTE: when you spawn a richtext or html field type, the ID you give should only consist of lowercase letters, nothing else.
+A function has been included to provide backwards compatibility with older configs where underscores or dashes were used in the ID.

 = 1.8 =
 * FIX: finally using wp_update_post() instead of $wpdb->update for core data, so now text gets sanitized and filtered as normal before saving.